nettleweb/nettleweb/README.md

 # whitespider
-An open-source ad-less unblocked games website
+An open-source adless unblocked games website, with more than 200 HTML5, Flash and DOS games.

 ## Main link
 https://whitespider.gq (GitHub page)

 ## Alternative Links
-If the main link does not work, you can also access this website with one of the following link:
+If the main link does not work, you can try using one of the following links:

 (Cloudflare page) <br />
 https://whitespider.cf <br />